 It can be stressful to try to remember everything you need to do to file a workers’ compensation claim within the first 30 days after an injury.

 If you have been injured while working in Georgia, you deserve fair compensation for your injuries.
 You don’t have to handle this ordeal alone.
-Get the help you deserve from the experienced Atlanta workers’ compensation attorneys at Bethune Law Firm.
+Get the help you deserve from an experienced Atlanta personal injury attorney at Bethune Law Firm.

 Our team of dedicated and compassionate lawyers has years of expertise representing clients in workers’ compensation cases across the state of Georgia.
 We’ll help you file a workers’ compensation claim and handle all correspondences with your employers’ insurer so you can focus on what matters most: recovering fully from the injuries.